 Keeping It Simple

-The simplest Meadow Garden is an area of ‘paddock-like’ tall grasses complemented by regularly mown pathways, edges or even shapes.
-Such Meadow Gardens work well largely due to the contrast between the untidiness of the meadow and order of the mown areas.
+The simplest Meadow Garden is paddocks like tall grasses complemented by regularly mown pathways, edges or even shapes.
+Such Meadow Gardens work well largely due to the contrast between the untidiness of the meadow and the order of the mown areas.
 Dan Pearson Studio, London achieves this effect nicely, as seen in the first photo.
 Visit our Pinterest page for more examples of landscapes by this designer.

 Things to note with these ‘Meadows’ is they are not as wild as they seem to appear as they are often designed with great detail.
-The mown areas are actually very well maintained turf that has distinct edges – presumably to prevent the lawn grass invading the adjoining ‘wild’ areas.
-The ‘wild’ areas consist of a limited number of grass species and are often a different species to the lawn grass.
-Nothing most gardeners can’t handle of course... in some rare settings you may get by with occasionally running the lawnmower through a patch of neglected grass and weeds.
+The mown areas are actually very well-maintained turf with distinct edges – presumably to prevent the lawn grass from invading the adjoining ‘wild’ areas.
+The ‘wild’ areas consist of a limited number of grass species and are often different from the lawn grass.
+Nothing most gardeners can’t handle, of course... in some rare settings, you may get by with occasionally running the lawnmower through a patch of neglected grass and weeds.

-This simplest form of Meadow Garden is well suited to Australia and Australian grass species.
-For the turf parts of the garden choose a grass suited to your climate that is suitable for mowing, (Sapphire Buffalo is a popular choice with gardeners today).
+This simplest form of Meadow Garden is well suited to Australian grass species.
+For the turf parts of the garden, choose turf grass suited to your climate and regular mowing (Sapphire Buffalo is a popular choice with gardeners today).
 Grasses that will work in the ‘meadow’ include; Kangaroo Grass, Poa ‘Kingsdale’, Poa ‘Eskdale’, any of the Pennisetum varieties, any of the Lomandra varieties along with sedges such as Tall sedge, (Carex) and Knobby Club Rush, (Ficinia).

 Australia’s Endangered Grassland Communities